 Area is an attribute, a characteristic of an object.
 The attribute of area is the space taken up by part of a flat or curved surface.
-Usually, we begin by helping students to attend to area as an attribute before formally measuring it.
+Usually, we begin by helping students think of area as an attribute before formally measuring it.
 Use contexts in which students compare flat spaces by size such as comparing pancakes or footprints.
 Note that “biggest” may be perceived in different ways.
-The most common confusion is between area and perimeter, distance around the outside.
+The most common confusion is between area (the space covered) and perimeter (the distance around the outside).

-In context students can be focussed on the attribute of area.
-Suppose some students think that a given pancake is bigger than another because they wrap string around both shapes and find one length longer than the other.
-“How many bites would it take to eat each pancake?” is an example of an enabling prompt.
-Partitioning and combining shapes is also a useful way to promote understanding of conservation of area and can lay groundwork for ideas about the areas of triangles, rectangles, trapezia, parallelograms etc. in later years.
+Different contexts can be used to explore the attribute of area.
+In these lessons, the main context used is around measuring land.
+Suppose some students think that a playing field is bigger than another because they spend longer walking across one field.
+“How many steps would it take to cross each field?” is an example of an enabling prompt.
+Partitioning and combining shapes are also useful ways to promote understanding of conservation of area and can lay groundwork for ideas about the areas of triangles, rectangles, trapezia, parallelograms and other polygons in later years.

-Formal measuring of area with units will only make sense to students if they relate their methods to the process in measuring other attributes such as length and mass.
-Firstly students need to see the need for units and identify the qualities of units that are appropriate.
+Formal measuring of area with units will only make sense to students if they relate their methods to the process of measuring other attributes such as length and mass.
+Students need to see the need for units and identify the qualities of units that are appropriate.
 They also need to realise that a number alone does not convey a measure unless the unit is stated as well.

 Units require the following properties:

 - Units are all the same.
 You can mix units but that makes it harder to be precise and compare measures.

 - Units fill a space with no gaps or overlaps.
 This explains the convention for using squares that tessellate, by equal measure in height and length, in arrangements of rows and columns.